naninovel/docs/docs/guide/ide-extension.md

 public NamedStringParameter Path;
 ```

-— when name component of the parameter is assigned with `foo`, it will evaluate to `Labels/foo`, otherwise, given inspected script name is `bar` it will evaluate to `Labels/bar`.
+— when name component of the parameter is assigned with `foo`, it will evaluate to `Labels/foo`, otherwise, given inspected script path is `bar` it will evaluate to `Labels/bar`.

 Another example for character poses applied to `@char` command: